hieudx149/hieudx149/README.md

 </a>

 - 🔭 I’m currently working on VNPT-IT and PTIT
-- 👀 I’m interested in Natural Language Processing and it applications.
+- 👀 I’m interested in Natural Language Processing and its applications.
 - 👯 I’m looking to research opportunities, collaborate on Natural Language Processing
 - 📫 How to reach me: duongxuanhieu1999@gmail.com